 We’re only in the third month of 2017 and we’ve been blessed with some amazing music.
-We’ve gotten two drops from Future, a new album from Migos, Sampha came back to give us an album and R&B princess, Kehlani, dropped her debut album as well!
-I love all of the albums, however, some of the most notable releases belong to The Internet’s Syd, Matt Martians and Steve Lacy’s individual projects.
+We’ve gotten two drops from Future, a new album from Migos, Sampha came back to give us a piece of his heart and R&B princess, Kehlani, dropped her debut album as well!
+I love all of the new albums, however, some of the most notable releases belong to The Internet’s Syd, Matt Martians and Steve Lacy’s individual projects.

-In an interview with Pharrell Williams in his Beats1 Radio show, OTHERtone, Syd mentions with these individual projects, you will be able to decipher who contributes what aspects to The Internet as a whole.
+In an interview with Pharrell Williams on his Beats1 Radio show, OTHERtone, Syd mentions with these individual projects, you will be able to decipher who contributes what aspects to The Internet as a whole.
 At first, that sounded strange to me because, as naive as it sounds, I never thought of The Internet as separate entities coming together to create their sound.
-But as all three expected solo projects from Matt Martians, Syd and Steve Lacy have released, the contributions of style, swag and originality that is contributed from each individual are clear as day.
+But the first three expected solo projects from Matt Martians, Syd and Steve Lacy have released, the contributions of style, swag and originality that is offered from each individual are clear as day.

 Let’s break it down: